 We all have a special place in our hearts for children’s books.
 When we were young, they stirred our imagination and calmed us before we slept.
 Most of us can still remember many of the books from our childhood, and, if you’re like me, the front cover of most of them as well.

-So take a peek on what children could like, get inspired, and maybe visit the websites to see more about these new releases of children’s books.
+So take a peek at what children could like, get inspired, and maybe visit the websites to see more about these new releases of children’s books.

 Written by Anne Ursu.
 Illustrated by Erin McGuire.

-The illustration style and the image itself appropriately match the title of this book, and gives insight as to just how clever the retelling of popular fairy tales may be.
+The illustration style and the image itself appropriately match the title of this book and give insight as to just how clever the retelling of popular fairy tales may be.

 Written and illustrated by Lucy Cousins.

 The characters in this illustration are adorable enough that some may buy this book simply to see more cute illustrations inside.
-The disco ball and love-triangle between Goldilocks, Baby Bear, and Little Red Riding Hood really make one wonder about the hilarities the book contains.
+The disco ball and the love triangle between Goldilocks, Baby Bear, and Little Red Riding Hood really makes one wonder about the hilarities the book contains.

 Written by Philippe lechermeier.
 Illustrated by Rebecca Dautremer.